 Both SPU and King County WTD are committed to protecting public health and the environment.
-This project will help by stopping polluted sewer and stormwater from getting into the Ship Canal.
+This project will help by minimizing polluted sewer and stormwater from getting into the Ship Canal.
 But we're going even further by:

-- Using native vegetation and pollinator plants to enhance biodiversity and soil health. - Removing contaminated soil and groundwater during construction. - Using recycled materials and energy-efficient equipment. - Replacing the 24th Ave pier in Ballard in a way that will reduce water contamination and improve habitat for our water-loving plants and animals.
+- Using mostly locally sourced materials, including asphalt, aggregate, concrete, tunnel segments, wood panels, and general supplies. - Using native vegetation and pollinator plants to enhance biodiversity and soil health. - Removing contaminated soil and groundwater during construction. - Using recycled materials and energy-efficient equipment. - Replacing the 24th Ave pier in Ballard in a way that will reduce water contamination and improve habitat for our water-loving plants and animals.